kartik-v/bootstrap-fileinput/README.md

 files passed in `initialPreview`.

 #### initialPreviewCount
-_int_, the count of initial preview items for calculating the files selected in preview and displayed in caption (applicable when
-`overwriteInitial` is set to `false`).
+_int_, the count of initial preview items that will be added to the files selected in preview.
+This is applicable when displaying the right caption, when `overwriteInitial` is set to `false`.

 #### overwriteInitial
 _boolean_ whether you wish to overwrite the initial preview content and caption setup.
 This defaults to `true`, whereby, any `initialPreview` content set